Na Klang district: History

 The district was created as a minor district (king amphoe) on 16 July 1965, when the three tambons Na Klang, Kao Kloi, and Na Si were split from Nong Bua Lamphu District.
 It was upgraded to a full district in 1969.

+On 6 October 2022, a former police officer killed 36 people, including 24 children, and injured 10 others in a combined shooting and stabbing spree before committing suicide.
+The attack mainly manifested at a children's daycare and this event is currently the deadliest mass murder to have taken place in Thailand's history.

 Geography

 Neighboring districts are (from the north clockwise): Suwannakhuha of Nong Bua Lamphu Province; Kut Chap of Udon Thani province; Mueang Nong Bua Lamphu, Si Bun Rueang, and Na Wang of Nong Bua Lamphu; and Na Duang of Loei province.

 Administration

 The district is divided into nine sub-districts (tambons), which are further subdivided into 119 villages (mubans).
 There are two townships (thesaban tambons) within the district.
 Na Klang covers parts of tambons Na Klang, Dan Chang, and Kut Hae, and Kut Din Chi covers parts of tambon Kut Din Chi.
 There are a further eight tambon administrative organizations (TAO).